-THE FUND'S OBJECTIVE
+MEETING THE FUND'S SOLVENCY OBJECTIVE

-The Administering Authority's long term objective is for the Fund to achieve and maintain a 100% solvency level over a reasonable time period and then maintain sufficient assets in order for it to pay all benefits arising as they fall due.
-This objective is considered on an employer specific level also.
+The Administering Authority's long term objective is for the Fund to achieve and maintain a 100% solvency level over a reasonable time period.
+Contributions are set in relation to this objective which means that once 100% solvency is achieved, if assumptions are borne out in practice, there would be sufficient assets to pay all benefits earned up to the valuation date as they fall due.